PL/pgSQL is a loadable procedural language for the PostgreSQL database system.

 and save those plans that are really used during the lifetime

 of the database connection.
-This can substantially reduce the
+This can provide a considerable

 Once PL/pgSQL has made a query plan for a particular query in a function, it will re-use that plan for the life of the database connection.
 This is usually a win for performance, but it can cause some problems if you dynamically alter your database schema.
 For example:

 CREATE FUNCTION populate() RETURNS INTEGER AS ' DECLARE -- Declarations BEGIN PERFORM my_function(); END; ' LANGUAGE 'plpgsql';

 If you execute the above function, it will reference the OID

 plan produced for the PERFORM statement.
 Later, if you drop and

 populate() will not be able to

 my_function() anymore.
 You

 populate(), or at least start a new database